-A great leader is obviously organised, disciplined, focused and determined.
-However, I believe the best leaders are those who have a combination of these skills and certain characteristics.
-A great leader must also be calm, humble, respectful and compassionate.
-They take the time to listen to their teams concerns.
+A great leader is organised, disciplined, focused and determined.
+However, I believe the best leaders are those who have a combination of these skills plus certain characteristics: they must also be calm, humble, respectful and compassionate.
 They can see the big picture rather than seeing things on a small scale.
-By taking on board the concerns and struggles of their team as well as their own, they both motivate and command loyalty from their teams.
+They take the time to listen to their team’s concerns.
+By taking on board the struggles of their team as well as their own, they both motivate and command loyalty from their teams.

-Good leaders don’t bully others and are willing to combine all of the ideas of those who are entrusted into their care, into achieving the overall objective.
+Good leaders don’t bully others and are willing to combine all of the ideas of those in their care, to achieve the overall objective.

 Leaders work hard to ensure that those around them are satisfied and cared for.
 They are unselfish and are willing to put others interests ahead of their own.
 A leader is a person who is constantly evolving and embraces meaningful input from others.
 They push teamwork rather than individual achievements in order to achieve the overall target.

 Next time you are presented with a challenge at work, take a moment to consider.
 Why are you shying away from it?
 If you are keen to progress, you need to demonstrate that you are committed, creative, and up for a challenge.
 To become a leader, you need to take a dedicated approach to your work, taking control of your projects and being the person who drives them over the finish line.
 If you don’t feel that you are being presented with enough to challenge you, don’t be afraid to request further tasks.
 Make it clear that you are a leader, and before you know it, you will find yourself promoted to a leadership position.

 Are you looking to hire senior leaders in Ireland?
 Contact CareerWise today for our Executive Search services.
 Our friendly team of recruitment experts pride themselves on connecting the best talent with the best opportunities, every time.